anyscale/madewithml.github.io/docs/courses/applied-ml/cli.md

 ## Application

-The `app` that we defined inside our `app/cli.py` is created using [Typer](https://typer.tiangolo.com/){:target="_blank"}, an open-source tool for building command line interface (CLI) applications.
+The `app` that we defined inside our [`cli.py`](https://github.com/GokuMohandas/applied-ml/tree/main/app/cli.py){:target="_blank"} script is created using [Typer](https://typer.tiangolo.com/){:target="_blank"}, an open-source tool for building command line interface (CLI) applications.
 It starts by initializing the app and then adding the appropriate decorator to each function we wish to use as a CLI command.

-!!! note
-    We're combining console scripts (from `setup.py`) and our Typer app to create a CLI application but there are many [different ways](https://typer.tiangolo.com/typer-cli/){:target="_blank"} to use Typer as well.
-We're going to have other programs use our application so our approach works best for that.

 ```python
 # Typer CLI app